top of page

 Instrumentation:

-narrator, violin, viola, cello and piano
+narrator, violin, viola, cello, piano

 Year Composed: